 - 1.2.
 This document is the Core Strategy and Policies development plan document for Ipswich.
-It forms part of the Ipswich Local Development Framework.
-It covers three areas of policy. - Firstly it sets out a strategic vision and objectives to guide the development of the town (Chapter 6): - Secondly it promotes the spatial strategy for the development of the town over the next fifteen years through strategic policies (Chapter 8); and - Thirdly, it provides a suite of policies to control, manage and guide development across the Borough (Chapter 9). - 1.3.
+It forms part of the Ipswich Local INSERTED: Plan DELETED: Development Framework.
+It covers three areas of policy. - Firstly it sets out a strategic vision and objectives to guide the development of the town (Chapter 6); - Secondly it promotes the spatial strategy for the development of the town over the next fifteen years through strategic policies (Chapter 8); and - Thirdly, it provides a suite of policies to control, manage and guide development across the Borough (Chapter 9). - 1.3.
 It also includes two non-policy based areas.
-Firstly a section on the context to the whole document which explains, amongst other things, the planning system (Chapter 2), other regional and local documents of particular relevance (Chapters 3 and 4), and an explanation as to how all lpswich's planning documents fit together (Chapter 1).
-It also paints a picture of lpswich in terms of its geography, history and character and provides some facts about lpswich as a place (Chapter 5).
+Firstly a section on the context to the whole document which explains, amongst other things, the planning system (Chapter 2), DELETED: other regional INSERTED: the New Anglia Local Enterprise Partnership and local documents of particular relevance (Chapters 3 and 4), and an explanation as to how all Ipswich's planning documents fit together (Chapter 1).
+It also paints a picture of Ipswich in terms of its geography, history and character and provides some facts about Ipswich as a place (Chapter 5).
 Secondly, there is a section on implementation, targets and monitoring proposals (Chapters 10, 11 and 12). - 1.4.
 At the back of this document there are a limited number of appendices providing more detail to the policies, for example on open space standards.